James R. Murphy: Office of Strategic Services and X-2

 He is perhaps most noted for recruiting several prominent figures in American intelligence history, including James Angleton and Norman Pearson.
-Both men were part of a close-knit circle that frequently gathered at his father's farm on Glebe Road in Arlington, Virginia, where his daughter occasionally babysat for them.
+Both men were part of a close-knit circle that frequently gathered at his father-in-law's farm on Glebe Road in Arlington, Virginia, where his daughter occasionally babysat for them.
 Murphy also recruited Jane Burrell, an officer in the OSS's X-2 counterintelligence branch, who became the first CIA officer to die in the line of duty when her plane crashed in 1948.
 Known for selecting personnel outside the traditional OSS mold, he stressed the importance of recruiting a more diverse range of talent and improving source validation procedures.

 He also played a significant mentoring role in the career of James Angleton, who would later lead the CIA’s Counterintelligence Division.
 According to some accounts, Murphy acted as a "father figure" to Angleton and influenced his later adoption of rigorous compartmentalization, unorthodox recruitment strategies, and a "cautious" approach to internal security.
 Murphy demonstrated a keen ability to identify promising recruits, particularly those with proficiency in Western European languages.
 He also showed a preference for hiring women, who were believed to possess the meticulousness essential for counterintelligence work.

 According to personnel records, Murphy earned an annual salary of $8,000 during his government service—a figure below what a practicing attorney could typically expect in the private sector at the time.

 Murphy was also tasked with overseeing deception operations in advance of the D-Day landings, contributing to efforts designed to mislead Axis forces about the actual location of the Allied invasion, diverting attention away from the Normandy beaches.
 Later in the war, he assumed responsibility for locating and recovering cultural property and artworks that had been looted by Nazi forces during their occupation of Europe.

 Later life and death

-After the war, Murphy was unceremoniously fired from the SSU after he leaked a story to the journalist Stuart Alsop, which, according to the State Department, was after Murphy had become disgruntled about plans to consolidate the SSU into the newly created Central Intelligence Group (CIG).
+After the war, Murphy was unceremoniously fired from the SSU after he leaked a story to the journalist Stewart Alsop, which, according to the State Department, was after Murphy had become disgruntled about plans to consolidate the SSU into the newly created Central Intelligence Group (CIG).

 Murphy practiced law for the rest of his life.
 At the time of his death, he was a partner at the law firm of Cross, Murphy, Smuck and Houston.
-He died of cardiac on October 9, 1986 at Northern Virginia Doctors' Hospital.
+He died of cardiac arrest on October 9, 1986 at Northern Virginia Doctors' Hospital.